anomaly-ensemble-app/Anomaly_Ensemble_App/README.md

 This module contains the results to be displayed.

 1. find_parameters(self)
+   - Definition: This function is used to provide best optimal parameters of all the models.

+2. user_parameters(self)
-   - Definition: This function is used to provide parameters of all the models.
+   - Definition: This function is used to provide user defined parameters of all the models.

-2. find_anomalies(self)
+3. find_anomalies(self)
    - Definition: This function is used to find the model performance.

 **Input parameters:**